 PTSD: National Center for PTSD

-- Watch Cognitive Processing Therapy for PTSD whiteboard video
+- Watch our whiteboard video Cognitive Processing Therapy for PTSD

 - Download CPT for PTSD: How to Help Your Loved One during Treatment (PDF)

-Practice guidelines have identified the treatments that have the most evidence for treating PTSD.
-The best treatments include different talk therapies (or psychotherapy) and medications.
-Cognitive Processing Therapy (CPT) is one of these treatments.
+Practice guidelines have identified that trauma-focused psychotherapies have the most evidence for treating PTSD.
+Cognitive Processing Therapy (CPT) is one type of trauma-focused psychotherapy.

 How Does It Work?